-- 1. Data and Assessment Systems: The district has a clear purpose and system for reviewing state-level data and efficiently collecting district and school level assessment and outcome data. - Data selection.
-The district ensures that: - Data collected provides a comprehensive picture of student, school, and district performance based on multiple sources of data - Each data source (e.g., assessments, classroom grades) complements information from other measures - Assessment Alignment.
-The district ensures that: - Data systems support the consistent administration of a variety of informal and formal assessment methods, including screeners, diagnostic tools, and common interim assessments - Assessments are aligned across grade levels and subject areas to the Massachusetts curriculum frameworks, with particular attention to the practices or anchor standards for ELA and Literacy - 2.
+- 1. Data Collection System: The district has a clear purpose and system for reviewing state-level data and efficiently collecting district and school level assessment and outcome data. - Data selection.
+The district ensures that: - Data collected provides a comprehensive picture of student, school, and district performance based on multiple sources of data - Each data source (e.g., assessments, classroom grades) complements information from other measures - Assessment methods.
+The district ensures that: - Data systems support the consistent administration of a variety of informal and formal assessment methods, including formative assessments and common interim assessments - Assessments are aligned across grade levels and subject areas - Assessments provide actionable information to support all students in making progress toward achieving state and local standards - Data quality checks.
+The district: - o Systematically investigates the validity of current assessment and data uses - Checks on consistency in the administration of district assessments across classrooms - 2.
 Data Use: The district fosters a culture of data use to drive continuous improvement at all levels and ensures that educators, including district and school leaders, use collected data to guide instructional practice. - District data use.
-District and school leaders: - Set and track improvement goals using assessment of student performance including the performance of the district's most struggling students - Use data on the performance of student groups to provide actionable information to close achievement, access, and opportunity gaps for students of color, low income students, English learners, and students with disabilities - Use data to compare district performance with peer districts and/or state averages and identify strengths and weaknesses - Support for data use.
-District leaders: - Promote and sustain a culture of shared responsibility and accountability for assessing performance and taking actions that lead to improved outcomes for all students - Ensure that important data is readily available to end users - Oversee systems and structures that support the regular use of data to inform decision making at the classroom level - Demonstrate a commitment to professional development designed to improve the use of data and assessments to inform the practice of all educators - Provide opportunities for educators and others, including their evaluators, to work together to establish anticipated student learning gains prior to administering common and classroom assessments and compare student results on those assessments to anticipated gains
+District and school leaders: - Set and track improvement goals using assessment of student performance, including the performance of the district's most struggling students - Use data on the performance of student groups to close achievement, access and opportunity gaps for students of color, economically disadvantaged students, English learners, and students with disabilities - Use data to compare district performance with peer districts and/or state averages and identify strengths and weaknesses - Support for data use.
+District leaders: - Promote and sustain a culture of shared responsibility and accountability for assessing performance and taking actions that lead to improved outcomes for all students - Ensure that important data is readily available to end users - Oversee systems and structures that support the regular use of data to inform decision making at the classroom level - Demonstrate a commitment to professional development designed to improve the use of data and assessments to inform the practice of all educators

-- 3. Sharing Results: The district shares assessment results with students, teachers, and students' families in ways that are clear, timely, and easily understood and utilized. - Communication with district staff.
-District leaders: - Share data and analysis connected to district goals with educators in ways that are clear, understandable, and actionable - Ensure that individual educators have easy access to all relevant data that can support classroom level decision-making - Communication with families.
-The district: - Regularly communicates with families evidence of the school and district's performance, and the effectiveness of current strategies - Provides timely and effective information to families about their students' progress toward attaining grade-level standards and whether they are on track to being college- and careerready - Ensures that information shared with families helps them understand how to support their students to perform at a high level - Communication with students.
+- Provide opportunities for educators and others, including their evaluators, to work together to establish anticipated student learning gains prior to administering common and classroom assessments and compare student results on those assessments to anticipated gains - 3.
+Sharing Results: The district shares assessment results with students, teachers, and students' families in ways that are clear, timely, and easily understood and utilized. - Communication with district staff.
+District leaders: - Share data and analysis connected to district goals with educators in ways that are clear, understandable, and actionable - Ensure that individual educators have easy access to all relevant data that can support classroom level decision making - Communication with families.
+The district: - Regularly communicates with families evidence of the school and district's performance, and the effectiveness of current strategies - Provides timely and effective information to families about their students' progress toward attaining grade-level standards and whether they are on track to being college and career ready - Ensures that information shared with families helps them understand how to support their students to perform at a high level - Communication with students.
 The district ensures that: - Evidence of a student's performance is shared with students in meaningful and appropriate ways - o Data shared with students promotes engagement and personal effort